-It’s no wonder that many doctors find themselves grabbing an unhealthy snack or forgoing their exercise routine—physicians are insanely busy.
-But while scheduling time for exercise and healthy meal-planning is difficult, regular exercise has extensive health benefits.
+It’s no wonder that many doctors find themselves grabbing an unhealthy snack or skipping their exercise routine — physicians are insanely busy.
+But while scheduling time for exercise and healthy meal–planning is difficult, regular exercise has extensive health benefits.

+Exercise can uplift spirits, boost energy, control weight and help combat health conditions like heart disease and diabetes.
 When we exercise, we are typically able to distract ourselves from stress, and exercise also provides an opportunity to catch up on neglected passions.
 Listen to a favorite playlist while running, catch up with a must-see television show on the elliptical machine, or even socialize with friends in a kickboxing class.
 An hour of exercise can restore balance not only to our minds, but also to our bodies.
-And even if you can’t squeeze in an entire hour, even a short 10-20 minute walk can get your blood pumping and help clear your mind.
+And if you can’t squeeze in an entire hour, even a short 10–20 minute walk can get your blood pumping and help clear your mind.

 3. Embrace your support system

-One of the first things to go when we feel stretched thin is time with friends.
-However, leaning on the supportive individuals we have and seeking out new supports is vital to easing anxiety.
+One of the first things to be eliminated when we feel stretched thin is time with friends.
+However, leaning on the supportive individuals we have and seeking out new support is vital to easing anxiety.
 Spend quality time with your spouse or significant other.
 Participate in activities that have nothing to do with work, like exploring a new hobby or volunteering.
-Talk with your friends and loved ones about your stressors, and allow them to help you make a plan.
+Talk with your friends and loved ones about your stressors and allow them to help you make a plan.
 You do not need to bear the weight of stress alone.

 4. Cultivate mindfulness

-Tending to the sick and suffering is hard enough without being accompanied by worry, anxiety and resentment.
-But mindfulness practices help you be present in the here and now and separates those normal tasks of the job from the negative emotions associated with burnout.
+Tending to sick and suffering patients is hard enough without being accompanied by worry and anxiety.
+But mindfulness practices can help you be present in the here and now and separate those normal tasks of the job from the negative emotions associated with burnout.

-Some useful resources are Real Simple magazine, which offers monthly breathing exercises in its print edition, and The Happy MD, which offers a One Minute Mindfulness Online Training geared specifically toward physicians.
+Some useful resources are apps like Calm.com or Headspace.com which offer tips to manage stress, along with many mediation exercises.
+There’s also The Happy MD, which offers a One-Minute Mindfulness Online Training program geared specifically toward physicians.

 By making these changes, you can rediscover your passion for medicine and your peace of mind.
 And most importantly, by avoiding burnout, you can continue having a long, fulfilling career in medicine.